Huber Matos affair: Resignation and arrest

 The same day Matos was arrested, Cuban exile Pedro Luis Díaz Lanz, a former air force chief of staff under Castro and friend of Huber Matos during their time in the revolution, flew from Florida and dropped leaflets into Havana that called for the removal of all Communists from the government.
 In response, Castro held a rally where he called for the reintroduction of revolutionary tribunals to try Matos and Diaz for treason.
 According to the New York Times, when Castro asked the crowd if Matos should be shot, "[a]lmost every hand was raised and the crowd again screamed: 'Firing squad!
 Firing squad!'".
 In the view of U.S. Ambassador to Cuba Philip Bonsal, Castro used Díaz Lanz's action, which he characterized as a "bombing", to create a mass reaction and suppress the issues raised by Matos's resignation.
 Following the rally, Castro called a government meeting to determine Matos's fate.
 Guevara and Raúl Castro favored execution, and three ministers who questioned Castro's version of events were immediately replaced by government loyalists.
 Castro decided against execution, explaining that "I don't want to turn him into a martyr."

 Aftermath

-Economist resignations
+Economist resignations and overhaul

 Shortly after Hubert Matos' detention various other disillusioned economists would send in their resignations.
 Felipe Pazos would resign as head of the National Bank and be replaced within a month by Che Guevara.
 Cabinet members Manuel Ray and Faustino Perez also resigned.

+Along with becoming the new head of the National Bank, Guevara also acquired the position of Minister of Finance.
+In 1960, Guevara began promoting an idea of rapidly industrializing Cuba, and diversifying Cuba's agriculture.

+In 1961, Guevara proposed a four year plan for rapid industrialization and agricultural diversification.
+On February 23, 1961, the Council of Ministers created the new Ministry of Industries for Che Guevara to head, and execute his new industrialization plan.
+This appointment, combined with other positions, placed Guevara at the zenith of his power at total command of the Cuban economy.